Don't settle for paying taxes on your 1031 exchange boot; put your boot to work.

 What about Diversification?

 Perhaps you’re thinking paying tax on a small amount of boot is a small price to pay for an opportunity to liquidate some of your real estate investments and diversify your portfolio.
 May we suggest that diversification among your real estate portfolio can potentially have the same risk-reducing effect?
-When you complete your 1031 exchange by acquiring two (or more) replacement properties, you are limiting your dependence on a single property to meet your investment goals.
+When you complete your 1031 exchange by acquiring a replacement property, you are limiting your dependence on a single property to meet your investment goals.
 When you invest your excess cash into a DST, you can afford to purchase a percentage of investment-grade real estate.
 You can diversify your real estate portfolio and offer a second opportunity to earn income if the primary investment property does not produce as expected.

 Have a backup plan.

 Don’t be surprised by boot as you near the end of your exchange transactions.
 Plan ahead and put a backup plan in place.
 If you identify a property within a DST as one of your three replacement properties, you are covered in the event that you have boot in the form of excess cash after the acquisition of your replacement property.
-The excess cash can be invested in the DST and your taxable boot is eliminated.
+The excess cash can be invested in the DST, and your taxable boot is eliminated.

 While the information provided above has been researched and is thought to be reasonable and accurate, it’s important to talk with your tax professional regarding your personal tax situation.